diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 ```
 In the `--taxa` option, you must specify the number of taxa present, and in the `--percent` option, the desired occupancy threshold for the matrix (0.5 = 50%; 0.75 = 75%...).

-### 5.5 Count UCEs for each matrix
-☁️ To obtain statistics on how many UCEs have been retained for each species, run the following commands:
+☁️ To obtain statistics on how many ECUs have been conserved for each species, we can recalculate the statistics in a similar way as above.

- First we convert the alignments to fasta format:
  ```
 phyluce_align_convert_one_align_to_another \
---alignments mafft-clean-nexus-internal-trimmed-gblocks-clean-50p \
+--alignments mafft-nexus-internal-trimmed-gblocks-clean-50p \
---output mafft-clean-fastas-internal-trimmed-gblocks-clean-50p \
+--output mafft-fastas-internal-trimmed-gblocks-clean-50p \
 --input-format nexus \
 --output-format fasta \
 --cores 24 \